Leadership Awards

 • Academic Standing: While not the primary criterion, additional consideration may be given to nominees with a strong academic standing.

-Supplementary Materials: Nominees will be notified of their nomination and asked to provide the following supplementary materials.
+Nominees will be notified of their nomination and asked to provide responses to the following prompts to further demonstrate their qualifications for the award:

 • Outline your history of involvement at UMD and in the community, providing specific examples of your sustained dedication to making a positive impact on student organizations, UMD, and the broader community.
-Moreover, describe how you've effectively balanced achieving academic success with your commitment to co-curricular and community engagement.
+Moreover, describe how you’ve effectively balanced achieving academic success with your commitment to co-curricular and community engagement.
+(300 word max)

 Recent Recipients